akamai/terraform-provider-akamai/docs/guides/get_started_provider.md

 ### Retrieve contract IDs with akamai_contract

 You can get your contract ID automatically using the [`akamai_contract` data source](../data-sources/property_contract.md).
-Like the Provisioning module, this data source requires access to the Property Manager (PAPI) API service.
+This data source requires access to the Property Manager (PAPI) API service.
 See [Set up your API clients](guides/akamai_provider_auth.md#set-up-your-api-clients)

-To retrieve the default contract ID no attributes need to be set:
+To retrieve the default contract you need to enter a group name or ID no attributes need to be set:

 ```hcl
 data "akamai_contract" "default" {